CMSgov/ab2d/Deploy/documentation/Internal_Test_Environment.md

 2. Repeat this step for all users

-## Create an image in an AWS Elastic Container Registry
+## Create AWS Elastic Container Registry repositories for images

 1. Set target profile